 Oops, time for some weight liftin’

-Top boxes, tank bags, extra lights and similar all have their special place in the adventure motorcycling scene and serve their purpose well.
-There are hundreds of online reviews about riding gear, luggage, cushioned seats and the latest tyre technology, all “guaranteed” to make our lifes easier on the road.
-Of course we’re free to pick, try out and spend cash to our hearts content, just for the fun of it if we choose to do so.
-However, there are some simple, very affordable extras (some self made) that can make a huge difference to the comfort and quality of our rides especially on a long tour.
-A few may be obvious to some bikers, others perhaps not so much.
-Here are five.
+Top boxes, tank bags, extra lights and similar all have a place in the adventure motorcycling scene and often serve their purpose well.
+There are hundreds of online reviews about riding gear, luggage, cushioned seats and the latest tyre design, all “guaranteed” to make our lifes easier on the road.
+Of course we’re free to pick ‘nd choose, try out gear and spend our cash how we feel best.
+However, there are some simple, very affordable extras (mostly self made) that can make a huge difference to the comfort and quality of our rides especially on a long tour.
+Here are five of my favourites.

 1. Tank cargo net.

-A normal cargo net (sold in most bike stores), stretched over the tank area just in front of the rider seat.
-Good for storing gloves, sun glasses, small cameras, maps, pens, hats, bit’s of paper, selfie sticks, any official document needed for border crossings.
-A cargo net on the tank area secures stuff you generaly want to keep handy both on the go and on a break at a standstill.
-The cargo net literally turns the tank into a safe dashboard and in many cases is just as good if not better than an bulky tank bag.
+A normal cargo net (sold in most bike stores), stretched over the tank area just in front of the rider.
+Good for storing gloves, sun glasses, small cameras, maps, pens, hats, bit’s of paper, selfie sticks, any official document needed at hand for imminent border crossings.
+A cargo turns the tank area into the equivalent of a dashboard and secures most of the junk you generally want to keep handy both on the go and at a standstill.
 The cargo net is cheap, practical and only needs three anchoring points on either side of the bike to be stretched into place in a few seconds.
-Easily removed as well.
+Not as bulky as a tank bag it’s easily removed as well.

 2. Colour coded stuff bags

-We all have a method for organising kit on our bikes and most will agree that finding the ideal set up is a constant work in progress with small and great adjustments made throughout time.
-Colour coded stuff bags are certanly a great way of “filing” kit inside panniers and worth a go for those struggling with organised packing.
+We all have a method for organising kit on our bikes and most will agree that finding the ideal set up is a constant work in progress with adjustments made constantly through time.
+Colour coded stuff bags are a great way of “filing” kit inside panniers and worth a go for those struggling with organising their packing.
 Stuff bags are reasonably tough, lightweight and cheap when bough in a set.
 They come in differnt sizes and fortunately in different colours too.
-To each colour different content can be assigned so, say… red for first aid and medication, grey for clean clothing, green for laundry, blue for chargers, cables, memory cards, batteries and so on.
+To each colour different content can be allocated… red for first aid and medication, grey for clean clothing, green for laundry, blue for chargers, cables, memory cards, batteries and so on.
 It all helps, especially when looking for stuff in the dark with just the dim, tired beam of a flash light as aid.

 Coloured Stuff Bags help keep panniers organized and in order.